neptune-ai/docs/docs/integrations/pytorch_lightning.rst

 .. tip::

     You can also use your API token.
-Read more about how to :ref:`securely set Neptune API token <api-token>`.
+Read more about how to :ref:`securely set Neptune API token <how-to-setup-api-token>`.

 Step 5: Pass NeptuneLogger to the Trainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^